Zyron-Official/FileTree/README.md

 ## 5. Asynchronous File System

-The `FileTree` library typically uses a asynchronous system powered by built-in Kotlin Coroutines to perform core file functions(expand, collapse, loading files in FileTree) in the background thread.
+The `FileTree` library typically uses a asynchronous system powered by built-in Kotlin Coroutines to perform core file functions such as expanding, collapsing and loading files in `FileTree` on the background thread.
 This ensures that the UI thread remains responsive while the functions are executed.

 ## 6. Example (Android view-based)

-Here's a basic example of using the FileTree library with Android views:
+Here's a basic example of using the `FileTree` library with Android views:

 #### Define RecyclerView in Layout (XML)